 - lower back should be supported

 - elbows should be supported and close to your body

 - wrists and hands should be in line with your forearms

 - shoulders should be relaxed

-“As fatigue sets in through the day, we tend to slouch worsening the posture and strain on the body,” says Chris Sorrells, an occupational therapist and ergonomics specialist.
+“As fatigue sets in through the day, we tend to slouch, worsening the posture and strain on the body,” says Chris Sorrells, an occupational therapist and ergonomics specialist.
 Ongoing good posture is key to avoiding and relieving shoulder pain.

-Chris suggests taking a 30-second “microbreak” every 30 minutes to shake out your hands and arms and to relax your eyes, head, and neck by refocusing your eyes to a point about 20 feet away from you.
+Chris suggests taking a 30-second “microbreak” every 30 minutes.
+During each break, shake out your hands and arms.
+Also, relax your eyes, head, and neck by refocusing your vision on a point about 20 feet away from you.

 Every once in a while, leave your desk and take a walk.
 Sorrells suggests a 10-minute break every two to three hours.
 Taking a longer walk on your lunch break is also a good idea.

 Don’t push yourself to the point of injury.
 You should never try to perform a physical action you feel uncomfortable with.
 For example, ask for help lifting or carrying heavy loads.